teifip/gke-demo/docs/grafana.md

 kubectl create configmap grafana-datasource --from-file ./grafana/datasource.yaml
 ```

-We will use this config map to [provision](http://docs.grafana.org/administration/provisioning/#datasources) the InfluxDB database as data source in Grafana at start-up.
+We will use this config map to [provision](http://docs.grafana.org/administration/provisioning/#datasources) the InfluxDB database as data source in Grafana.

 ### Deploy and expose Grafana